 If this is telling us anything, it's that we should perhaps be looking carefully at some of the static initialization cost, for example the cost of building the function libraries, and seeing if we can't do some of this lazily.

-Updated by Michael Kay 2 days ago
+Updated by Michael Kay about 2 months ago

 - Status changed from New to Closed